-ALONG WITH OUR TRAVEL PARTNER IGT…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY
+TOGETHER WITH OUR TRAVEL PARTNER, IGT…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY

 SAMPLE 11-DAY HOLY LAND ITINERARY

-Day 1 – New York / Newark / Boston / Los Angeles / Toronto Tour members meet at one of these international gateway cities for check-in.
+Day 1 – New York / Newark / Boston / Miami / Los Angeles / San Francisco / Toronto (These cities serve Israel with non-stop flights) Tour members meet at one of these international gateway cities for check-in.
 Dinner & breakfast are served during our flight to Israel and we have time to rest.

 Day 2 – Tel Aviv We arrive in Israel at Ben Gurion Airport.
 After brief airport formalities & baggage claim, we meet our guide and are escorted to our waiting motorcoach.
-We proceed directly to our hotel in Tel Aviv for check-in, dinner, and overnight.
+We proceed to our hotel in Tel Aviv for check-in, dinner, and overnight.
+If time permits, we will visit the ancient port of Joppa (Jaffa), and the House of Simon the Tanner on the way to the hotel.
 (Early morning arrivals may go directly to Tiberias with part of Day 3 sightseeing en route.)

 Day 3 – Caesarea / Mount Carmel / Megiddo / Nazareth / Cana / Tiberias We begin the first full day of our spiritual journey in the Holy Land by traveling north along the Mediterranean Sea to visit Caesarea, the ancient seaport built by Herod the Great.
 Paul was imprisoned here and this was the site of Peter’s first Gentile convert.
 Then we ascend Mount Carmel, where Elijah confronted the prophets of Baal.
-Here we have an astounding view of the Jezreel Valley/Valley of Armageddon.
-We then visit Megiddo with its 24 layers of civilizations.
-This was Ahab’s chariot city and one of the most strategic crossroads of the world in Old Testament times.
+Here we have an astounding view of the Jezreel Valley, also known as the Valley of Armageddon.
+We then visit Tel Megiddo with 24 layers of civilization.
+This was Ahab’s chariot city and a strategic crossroads in Old Testament times.
 We proceed to Nazareth, the boyhood home of Jesus and tour Nazareth Village, an authentic re-creation of Nazareth when Jesus lived there.
-We go to Cana of Galilee, where Jesus performed His first miracle, then on to Tiberias and enjoy our first view of the beautiful Sea of Galilee.
+We drive a short distance to Cana of Galilee, where Jesus performed His first miracle, then on to Tiberias where we have our first view of the beautiful Sea of Galilee.
 Dinner and overnight at our hotel on the sea shore.

-Day 4 – Galilee Boat Ride / Jesus Boat / Mt of Beatitudes / Tabgha / Capernaum / Jordan River View sunrise over the Sea of Galilee, then after breakfast we take a boat ride across the Sea, stopping for a service on the water.
-We visit the recently discovered ancient boat from the time of Jesus, then drive up the Mount of Beatitudes, site of the Sermon on the Mount.
-There we can have a service overlooking the Sea of Galilee.
+Day 4 – Galilee Boat Ride / Jesus Boat / Mt of Beatitudes / Tabgha / Capernaum / Jordan River View sunrise over the Sea of Galilee, then after breakfast we take a boat ride across the Sea, stopping for a brief service on the water.
+Visit Nof Ginnosar, site of the recently discovered ancient boat from the time of Jesus, then we ascend up the Mount of Beatitudes, site of the Jesus’ Sermon on the Mount.
+There we may have a service overlooking the Sea of Galilee.
 We visit Tabgha, site of the multiplication of loaves and fishes, then a short drive brings us to Capernaum, the center of Jesus’ ministry.
 We will view the House of St. Peter and visit the ruins of a 2nd Century synagogue.
-A delicious St. Peter’s fish lunch awaits us at a famous Kibbutz beside the sea, then we drive up the Golan Heights to an overlook with spectacular vistas of the entire Galilee region.
+A delicious St. Peter’s fish lunch awaits us at a famous kibbutz beside the sea, then we drive up the Golan Heights to an overlook with spectacular vistas of the entire Galilee region.
 Our day ends at the Jordan River with an opportunity for baptism.
 Dinner and overnight at our hotel.

 Day 5 – Golan Heights / Caesarea Philippi / Mount Ben-Tal / Old Syrian Bunkers This will be a day of adventure.
 We drive up the Golan Heights, a strategic and beautiful plateau, and ascend Mt.
 Ben-Tal to tour old Syrian bunkers and enjoy a remarkable view into Syria.
 We view Nimrod’s Castle, a crusader fortress, as we travel to Caesarea Philippi/Banias.
 This was the site of Peter’s confession: “Thou art the Christ.”
 We will stand at the headwaters of the Jordan River, visit the ruins of ancient temples and have time for a walk by the stream and waterfall.
 We return to Tiberias for dinner and overnight.